avegap23/mkdocs-test-project/README.md

 deactivate
 ```

 Now, lastly, install MkDocs using pip.
-This project uses a third party theme so you would like to install that too using the second command:
+This project uses a third party theme, [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), so you would like to install that too using the second command:
 ```
 pip install mkdocs
 pip install mkdocs-material